 An undergraduate degree followed my time in the Navy, leading to a position as Communications Director and Tourism Liaison with the local chamber of commerce in Central Florida.
 Working with local government, I learned the delicate art of bringing different people and ideas together to identify requirements and achieve a collective goal.

 The writer in me was nurtured into existence by a newsroom full of snarky editors at the Daytona Beach News-Journal.
 Some of that snark included assurances that Twitter was just a fad and that I needed to stop tinkering and get back to work!

 I found my way to NASA’s Kennedy Space Center and served in a strategic communications position focused on project management, process improvement, and executive and strategic communications.

 In 2011, I joined Embry-Riddle Aeronautical University as a digital communications team leader in Information Technology; I oversaw a team of more than two dozen digital creative specialists and web developers.

-To that end, I have recently launched the marketer’s knowledge base.
+I have recently launched the marketer’s knowledge base.
 MartechKB.com is designed to help marketing and communications professionals cut through the chaos and find the right tool for the right job without a headache.

 In 2020 I completed a master’s degree in Digital Media Design from Harvard University and a master’s in Internet Marketing from Full sail University in 2011.
 I am also a proud graduate of the University of North Florida’s Communications Program.